ajklicker0420/textblocks/README.md

 10. Generate text as case/font insensitive barcode/QR code on block.
 Clicking block still copies the text ⬛
 11. Request feature ⬛
 12. Put text blocks in separate div ⬛
-13. Test "Document Picture-in-Picture" ❌ Not supported by all broswers at this time.
+13. Test "Document Picture-in-Picture" ❌ Not supported by all browsers at this time.
 Any browsers really
-14. Electron
+14. Electron?